 This Creamy Garlic Prawn Pasta is for all those nights when nothing but a creamy pasta will do!
-Pasta smothered in a creamy sauce infused with garlic flavour, and tossed through with plump prawns (shrimp).
+This pasta version of Creamy Garlic Prawns features pasta smothered in a creamy sauce infused with garlic flavour, and tossed through with plump prawns (shrimp).
 It’s indulgent but not ridiculously rich.
 Every pasta lovers’ dream come true!

 Creamy Garlic Prawn Pasta